babymu5k/Avris/README.md

-# **Zedovium Blockchain Documentation**
+# **Avris Blockchain Documentation**

 ## **📌 Overview**
-Zedovium is a **Proof-of-Work (PoW) blockchain** with dynamic transaction fees, miner difficulty adjustments, and a unique **Zedovium Guard** mechanism to prevent mining centralization .
+Avris is a **Proof-of-Work (PoW) blockchain** with dynamic transaction fees, miner difficulty adjustments, and a unique **AvriGuard** mechanism to prevent mining centralization .
 This document explains all network endpoints, economic rules, and security features in detail.
 This is still under heavy development!

 ---